GeNiaaz/stay-awake/README.md

 Stay-Awake nudges your PC every 10 minutes to prevent it from going to sleep.

+## Install

-Simply download the release and double-click to keep your laptop awake!
+Simply download the release to desktop and double-click whenever you need to keep your laptop awake!

+## Compatibility

+So far, only tested on Windows.